aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/native_bridge.md

 ## Function `initiate_bridge_transfer`

-Initiate a bridge transfer of MOVE from Movement to the base layer Anyone can initiate a bridge transfer from the source chain The amount is burnt from the initiator and the module-level nonce is incremented
+Initiate a bridge transfer of MOVE from Movement to Ethereum Anyone can initiate a bridge transfer from the source chain The amount is burnt from the initiator and the module-level nonce is incremented
 @param initiator The initiator's Ethereum address as a vector of bytes.